Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Login with valid credentials2.
-Click on "Profile" link in header
+1. Login with valid credentials
+2. Click on "Profile" link in header

 ### Expected Result